 Be patient with yourself if you find it difficult at first, or have trouble working mindfulness into your routine.

-After all, the idea is to reduce stress, not amp it up by loading up on ‘shoulds’ and self-imposed expectations as to how this process will unfold.
+After all, the idea is to reduce stress, not amp it up by loading up on "shoulds" and self-imposed expectations as to how this process will unfold.
 Celebrate small wins like when you start to notice your mind wandering away from the present moment more quickly.
 Building new habits takes time.
 For more hints on habits and routine-building, see our blog post on how to get habits to stick without stress.

-Why to start practising mindfulness now
+Why to start practicing mindfulness now

 1. Mindfulness helps balance your emotions.

-There’s ample evidence that practising mindfulness can help you feel better.
+There’s ample evidence that practicing mindfulness can help you feel better.
 Research using neuroimaging techniques have shown that mindfulness activates certain regions in your brain that contribute to greater emotional balance (always a good thing).

 Integrating mindfulness into your day to day has also been shown to reduce anxiety and low mood, as documented in other studies.